IntersectMBO/osc-documentation/open-source-committee/VOTING.md

 ## Introduction:

-The purpose of this proposal is to establish a structured voting and reelection cycle for the 9-member committee of the Intersect Open-Source Committee (OSC).
+The purpose of this policy is to establish a structured voting and reelection cycle for the 9-member committee of the Intersect Open-Source Committee (OSC).
 This proposed system aims to ensure a balance between continuity and renewal within the committee, thus enhancing the overall effectiveness and stability of our organization.